Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Framework

 To further increase the power, the \textit{Controller} issues a \texttt{resume} command \circledsmall{2} to \textit{Resource Manager} to resume the BE workload processes running on the next GPU followed by a \texttt{power\_cap\_set} with the minimum power cap value for the GPU \circledsmall{3}.
 This results in an immediate \mytexttilde 60W jump in server power, so we adjust the other GPU's power accordingly to provide the necessary precision to meet server target power.

 \textbf{Resuming and Pausing BE Workloads: } By coordinating multiple GPUs and resuming/pausing GPUs, we can tap into extra GPU power range (\mytexttilde 60W per GPU) that can be leveraged for regulation provision.
 To pause/resume individual GPUs, we run multiple single-GPU BE workloads, which is reflective of real clouds where most workloads are single GPU~\cite{weng2023beware}.
 When a training job on the GPU is paused, we stop issuing of new kernels to the GPU, which allows the GPU to go into an active idle state to achieve a lower near-zero power consumption.
 This is achieved through the ROCm runtime where we simply pause the issuing of kernels in the \texttt{aql\_queues} (Figure~\ref{fig:docker} \circled{R4}).
+After pausing, only the actively running kernel (with typical execution time in lower milliseconds) needs to drain.
 When paused, memory state is retained in the GPU memory since the GPU is not completely powered off but in an active idle state.
 This way, the job can readily resume by reissuing kernels to the GPU.